MarielleCoteG/multigenerational_migration/README.md

 ## Data access

-The original data can be obtained from the Research Programme in Historical Demography (Programme de recherche en démographie historique, PRDH) by writing directly to the project director, Lisa Dillon (ly.dillon@umontreal.ca).
+The original data can be obtained from the Research Programme in Historical Demography (_Programme de recherche en démographie historique_, PRDH) by writing directly to the project director, Lisa Dillon (ly.dillon@umontreal.ca).

 This paper uses the July 2025 version of the Population Register of Historic Quebec (Registre de la population du Québec ancien, RPQA).
 For an exact replication, please request the July 2025 version with the following files: